MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-ml-cab-downloads.md

 # CAB downloads for cumulative updates of SQL Server in-database analytics instances

-Database engine instances configured for in-database analytics have extra R and Python components in CAB files, installed and serviced by SQL Server Setup.
+SQL Server instances configured for in-database analytics include R and Python features that ship in CAB files, installed and serviced through SQL Server Setup.

-On servers connected to the internet, updates are typically applied through Windows update.
-Disconnected servers are updated manually.
-This article provides download links to CAB files for each cumulative update of SQL Server 2017 Machine Learning Services (R and Python) or SQL Server 2016 R Services so that you can mnaully update servers disconnected from the internet.
+On servers connected to the internet, CAB updates are typically applied through Windows Update.
+Disconnected servers must be updated manually.
+This article provides download links to CAB files for each cumulative update of SQL Server 2017 Machine Learning Services (R and Python) or SQL Server 2016 R Services so that you can manually update servers disconnected from the internet.

+Its important to know that you must start with a baseline installation.
 For SQL Server 2017 Machine Learning Services, the initial release is the baseline installation, over which you can install any cumulative update.
 For SQL Server 2016 R Services, you can start with the initial release, SP1, or SP2.
-For more information about CAB file installation, see [Install SQL Server machine learning components without internet access](sql-ml-component-install-without-internet-access.md).
+For more information about steps for CAB file installation, see [Install SQL Server machine learning components without internet access](sql-ml-component-install-without-internet-access.md#slipstream-upgrades).

 CAB files are listed in reverse chronological order.
-Put the CAB files in a convenient folder such as **Downloads** or the setup user's %temp% folder.
+When you download the CAB files and transfer them to the target computer, place them in a convenient folder such as **Downloads** or the setup user's %temp% folder.

 ## SQL Server 2017 CABs